foldedtoad/dwm3000/README.md

 > cd build
 > make
 ```
-**NOTE:** If you want to change the target board to something other than the default nRF52832, then edit the individual example's CMakeLists.txt and change the `set(BOARD xxxxx)` option to your target board.
+**NOTE:** If you want to change the target board to something other than the default nRF52840, then edit the individual example's CMakeLists.txt and change the `set(BOARD xxxxx)` option to your target board.
+Below shows switching to nRF52832 target.
 ```
-  #set(BOARD nrf52dk_nrf52832)
+  set(BOARD nrf52dk_nrf52832)
-  set(BOARD nrf52840dk_nrf52840)
+  #set(BOARD nrf52840dk_nrf52840)
 ```

 #### Flashing